luftaquila/fsk-energymeter/README.md

 > [!NOTE]
 > The drive is read-only.
 You cannot edit or delete the log files in the explorer.

+> [!IMPORTANT]
+> The timestamp part at the beginning of the log file's name is important to calculate the actual timestamp.<br>
+> Do not edit the filename of the *.log file.
+JSON or CSV files are not affected.

 #### FSK-EEM Viewer

+Download the latest FSK-EEM Viewer from the [Release](https://github.com/luftaquila/fsk-energymeter/releases).

+> [!IMPORTANT]
+> In MacOS, follow the guide in the release page to set the permission properly before open the executable.

 * To parse the record, open the record file in the FSK-EEM Viewer.
 * To delete the records, click the `Delete` button in the Device Configuration tab.
 * To sync the device clock with the host PC, click the `Sync RTC` button in the Device Configuration tab.

-> [!IMPORTANT]
-> The timestamp part at the beginning of the log file's name is important to calculate the actual timestamp.<br>
-> Do not edit the filename of the *.log file.
-JSON or CSV files are not affected.

 ## DIY